adamsmithgit/learning-journal/structure.md

 <img class="lj-img01" src="images/wireframe-500.png">

-Which looks like this in HTML:
+Which is defined like this in HTML (note - styling is required to achieve the visual layout indicated in the wireframe):

 ```
 <html>